All Episodes

 It's what in the Cold War we call deterrence.

-So they're prepared to spend a ton of money, more than they'll ever recruit, uh deterring American ranchers, but they wouldn't spend any money to deter uh America's enemies in, say, Benghazi.
+So they're prepared to spend a ton of money, more than they'll ever recruit, deterring American ranchers.

 And this is simply not appropriate in a free society.

-This style of policing, guys in the full RoboCop uh over a cattle standoff, you know, it's like some weird cop.
+This style of policing, guys in the full RoboCop over a cattle standoff, you know, it's like some weird cop.

-My my kids were bored stiff through it.
+My kids were bored stiff through it.

 That's what this looks like.

-You got guys in cowboy hats facing off Robocop.
+You got guys in cowboy hats facing off RoboCop.

-It's not appropriate in a free society, and it shouldn't be happening.
+It's not appropriate in a free society and it shouldn't be happening.

 Thanks for your call, Nathan.

-We got more to come.
+We've got more to come.

-Uh and apparently it was called Cowboys and Aliens with Harrison Ford and Daniel Craig.
+And apparently it was called Cowboys and Aliens with Harrison Ford and Daniel Craig.

-Absolutely uh terrible movie, Cowboys and Aliens.
+Cowboys and Aliens.

-It's like my disjockey days, people used to call up uh go, uh, Mark, that song you played, uh uh I'm singing in the rain, just singing in the rain, I'm singing the what was it called again?
+People used to call up and go, Mark, that song you played, I'm singing in the rain, just singing in the rain.

-Uh it's the same thing here.
+It's the same thing here.

 That Cowboys and Aliens movie was called Cowboys and Aliens.